Diabetes Victoria Impact Awards

 - Does the person you are nominating know you are nominating them?

-- How has this person made a meaningful contribution to reduce their risk or delay the onset of type 2 diabetes through initiatives, education, advocacy, or support services? (e.g., developed an innovative program, delivered impactful community workshops, advocated for policy change).
+- How has this person made a meaningful contribution to type 2 diabetes prevention through initiatives, education, advocacy, or support services? (e.g., developed an innovative program, delivered impactful community workshops, advocated for policy change).

-- How has this person actively engaged and empowered communities, particularly those facing barriers to participation, and demonstrated inclusive and culturally safe practices? (e.g., tailored programs for specific cultural groups, reached underserved populations).
+- How has this person actively engaged and empowered communities, particularly those facing barriers to participation, in ways that support inclusion, cultural safety, and healthier communities? (e.g., tailored programs for specific cultural groups, reached underserved populations).

-- How does this person foster collaboration, share knowledge, and support others, contributing to a culture of continuous improvement? (e.g., mentored new facilitators, participated in relevant networks).
+- How does this person foster collaboration, share knowledge, and support others to strengthen community health and wellbeing activities? (e.g., mentored new facilitators, participated in relevant networks).

 - Please include any additional information that might support your nomination.
 This might be a short story about the person, a photo, a letter of recommendation or something from the news.